About Denka Co Ltd

 Denka has acquired the technology of ultra high temperature control, advanced spherical control, and nitride by producing carbide and fertilizers.
 In addition, Denka researches on organic synthesis that uses acetylene, and has cultivated chemical and physical technologies.
 Denka has launched various inorganic and organic products in the market.
 In recent years, Denka has developed an innovative technology that combines inorganic and organic technologies in the electronic material field.

-Denka’s four main businesses
+Denka’s five main businesses

 Electronics & Innovative Products

-Life Science & Environment Products
+Living & Environment Products

 Denka uses limestone from its Omi Plant in a proprietary carbide-acetylene manufacturing process of Denka Chloroprene.
 In 1962, Denka was the first company in Japan to commercialize this specialized synthetic rubber, which is shipped worldwide.
 Denka Chloroprene has an outstanding durability in the automotive, civil engineering and other industries because of its resistance to oil and heat.